ROYAL COMMISSION UPDATE

 You can learn more about younger people in aged care by reading this fact sheet.

-There are alternatives to living in aged care for young people with disability – perfectly illustrated in Ben, Cheryl and Gary’s digital story.
+There are alternatives to living in aged care for young people with disability – perfectly illustrated in Ben, Cheryl and Gary’s video story.

 Cheryl and Gary’s son Ben was 22 when he acquired a significant brain injury.
 Ben could have been one of the 50 younger Australians who enter residential aged care every week.
 Instead, he lives with support and independence in his own unit.